meshery/meshery/CONTRIBUTING-gitflow.md

 ```
 git branch -va
 ```
-Now, check out your master branch and merge the upstream repo's master branch:
+Now, checkout your master branch and merge the upstream repo's master branch:

 ## Checkout your master branch and merge upstream
 ```